hughperkins/luacpptemplater/README.md

 => the unit test (if selected) will install into `../dist/bin`, and the library will be built into `../dist/lib` (assuming linux)

-You can run `../dist/bin/cppluatemplater_unittests` to convince yourself everything is working ok
+You can run `../dist/bin/luacpptemplater_unittests` to convince yourself everything is working ok

 ### To link to your own project

-* link with libcppluatemplater.so
+* link with libluacpptemplater.so
-* there is a .cmake file you can import from cmakelists, at `../dist/lib/cppluatemplater/cppluatemplater-targets.cmake`
+* there is a .cmake file you can import from cmakelists, at `../dist/lib/luacpptemplater/luacpptemplater-targets.cmake`

 ## Related projects